PrivateAIM/node-hub-api-adapter/README.md

-AUTOSTART=false  # Whether the API should also operate in "autostart" mode where it'll start analyses automatically AUTOSTART_INTERVAL=60  # How often (in seconds) the server should check for new analyses EXTRA_CA_CERTS=""  # Path to a concatenated file containing all of the additional SSL certificates needed for communication
+AUTOSTART=false  # Whether the API should also operate in "autostart" mode where it'll start analyses automatically AUTOSTART_INTERVAL=60  # How often (in seconds) the server should check for new analyses EXTRA_CA_CERTS=""  # Path to a concatenated file containing all of the additional SSL certificates needed for communication ADMIN_ROLE="admin"  # Role name for users who have full access and control as defined in the IDP STEWARD_ROLE="steward"  # Role name for users who can only modify data stores as defined in the IDP RESEARCHER_ROLE="researcher"  # Role name for users who can only modify analyses as defined in the IDP
 ```

 | EnvVar                 | Description                                                                                                       |           Default           | Required |